-What Happens When a Party to a Contract Fails to Comply With a Contract and the Other Party Still Has Obligations Under the Contract?
+If a Party to a Contract Fails to Abide By the Contract Must the Other Party to the Contract Continue to Abide By the Contract?

 Where a Party to An Agreement Has Breached Terms of the Agreement or Shown An Intention to Breach the Agreement, Such a Breach or Anticipatory Breach Is Deemed a Repudiation of the Agreement.
 When a Party Repudiates the Agreement, Other Parties to the Contract May Sue For Breach or Accept the Repudiation As a Discharge of the Agreement.